Irubataru/dotfiles/README.md

 It also expects basic build tools, if these are missing from the [basic](roles/basic) role, then these must either be installed or added.

-Node/npm can for instance be installed using nvm, or by downloading the [npm binaries](https://nodejs.org/en/download) directly and putting them in the path.

 ### Addons